Utilitarianism: Aggregating utility

 Philosopher John Taurek also argued that the idea of adding happiness or pleasures across persons is quite unintelligible and that the numbers of persons involved in a situation are morally irrelevant.
-Taurek's basic concern comes down to this: we cannot explain what it means to say that things would be five times worse if five people die than if one person dies.
-"I cannot give a satisfactory account of the meaning of judgments of this kind," he wrote (p.
+Taurek's basic concern comes down to this: people cannot explain what it means to say that things would be five times worse if five people die than if one person dies.
+"I cannot give a satisfactory account of the meaning of judgments of this kind", he wrote (p.
 304).
 He argues that each person can only lose one person's happiness or pleasures.
 There is not five times more loss of happiness or pleasure when five die: who would be feeling this happiness or pleasure?
 "Each person's potential loss has the same significance to me, only as a loss to that person alone. because, by hypothesis, I have an equal concern for each person involved, I am moved to give each of them an equal chance to be spared his loss" (p.
 307).
 Derek Parfit (1978) and others have criticized Taurek's line, and it continues to be discussed.

-Calculating utility is self-defeating
+Calculation time

 An early criticism, which was addressed by Mill, is that if time is taken to calculate the best course of action it is likely that the opportunity to take the best course of action will already have passed.
-Mill responded that there had been ample time to calculate the likely effects:
+Mill responded that there had been ample time to estimate the likely effects:

 More recently, Hardin has made the same point.
 "It should embarrass philosophers that they have ever taken this objection seriously.
 Parallel considerations in other realms are dismissed with eminently good sense.
 Lord Devlin notes, 'if the reasonable man "worked to rule" by perusing to the point of comprehension every form he was handed, the commercial and administrative life of the country would creep to a standstill.'"

 It is such considerations that lead even act utilitarians to rely on "rules of thumb", as Smart (1973) has called them.